 - Although we are unable to dine communal style or allow self-serve options such as our famous bread bar, we will be providing utensils and fully plated meals in safe disposable containers made from recycled plastics that can be easily enjoyed while social distancing.
 A picnic on the lawn or on the patio facing the tranquil Pacific Ocean are the perfect settings for your meals.

-Esalen will be offering a variety of Experiential Programming.
-This may be a guided walk in the garden, a socially-distanced yoga class and/or outdoor meditation.
-Please be assured: all Experiential Teachers will follow the outlined sanitation and physical distancing guidelines set forth by Esalen.
-Movement-based Experiential Programs will be held outdoors as required by the state and county.
+Guided Program activities may a socially-distanced yoga class, an outdoor meditation or a guided walk through the garden.
+Please be assured: all teachers will follow the outlined sanitation and physical distancing guidelines set forth by Esalen.
+Movement-based classes will be held outdoors as required by the state and county.
 Guests are encouraged to bring their yoga mats, props and journals.
 There are also unlimited self-guided activities to experience, such as:

 - Watching whales and the plethora of sea otters that visit us